RossMcMillan92/ITCSS-Sass-Structure/README.md

 ## 6. Components
-Chunks of UI styling go here.
+The majority of the site's styling will go in here.
 This section may grow quite large depending on the complexity of the site so further organisation into deeper folders may be needed.
-Caution should be exercised here, as we should aim to make components modular and reusable.
+Caution should be exercised when doing this, however, as we should aim to make components modular and reusable when possible.

 Example Structure:
 ```